Aid items

 – Malaysia, Gaza, Malawi, Madagascar, Niger, Pakistan, Vanuatu, Cameroon, DPRK, Colombia, Nepal, Chile, Tanzania, Greece, Syria, + Iraq

-– ShelterBox provides aid for 15,000 families following massive earthquake in Nepal
+– ShelterBox provides aid for 15,000 families following the massive earthquake in Nepal

 – Kerri Murray becomes President of ShelterBox USA